NorthropGrumman/jellyfish/docs/books/jellyfish-user-guide/introduction-to-jellyfish.md

 **Viewing help**
 ```
 $> jellyfish help
-Usage: jellyfish command [option1=value1 ...]
+Usage: jellyfish <command-name> [parameter1=value1 ...]
+Jellyfish is a command-line tool for inspecting System Descriptor projects and generating various custom artifacts
+from a project.
+Most commands require you to identify the System Descriptor project, either using the parameter
+`gav=<groupId>:<artifactId>:version` or `inputDirectory=<path-to-project>`.

 Commands:

-   analyze                                Run various types of analysis and
+   analyze                                Runs various types of analysis and generates reports
-                                          generates reports.
-   analyze-budget                         Analyzes the budgets of a model and
+   analyze-budget                         Analyzes the budgets of a model and its parts.
+This command is rarely ran
-                                          its parts.
+                                          directly; instead it is run with the 'analyze' command.
+   analyze-features                       Checks that scenarios have a corresponding feature file and vice versa.
+                                          This command is rarely ran directly; instead it is run with the 'analyze'
+                                          command.
-   analyze-inputs-outputs                 Checks that models which have
-                                          inputs also have outputs.
+   analyze-inputs-outputs                 Checks that models which have inputs also have outputs
-   console-report                         Outputs the results of analysis to
-                                          the console.
-This command is
+   console-report                         Outputs the results of analysis to the console.
+This command is rarely
-                                          rarely run directly; instead it is
-                                          run with the 'analyze' command.
+                                          ran directly; instead it is run with the 'analyze' command.
 ...
 ```